 Why the mobile network is right for the Distributed Energy Storage

 Most mobile network operators have some level of back-up power supply in their network infrastructure – often mandated by regulation – but also because network resilience demands it.
-They therefore start with strong foundations for a virtual power plant: distributed energy storage assets that matches the needs of the grid.
-With investment in that capacity, the DES helps the operator get the most from those assets, optimizing their management and capacity to help control energy costs and consumption, reduce carbon footprint and even generate new revenues.
-The distributed solution is more cost effective and efficient for the operator than a central solution, and also provides the best resilience for the network.
+They therefore start with strong foundations for a virtual power plant: distributed energy storage assets that match electricity consumption at the base stations.
+With investment in that capacity, the DES helps the operator get the most from those assets, by optimizing the energy and capacity use of the batteries enabling them to reduce their carbon footprint, save costs and even generate revenues.
+The distributed solution is more cost effective and efficient for the network operator than a centralized battery solution, and also provides the best resilience for the network.